 Three retailers winning with PIM-DAM integration

 Next Retail is a multinational British retailer with approximately 700 stores.
-Formerly famous for its mail order catalog, the brand was struggling with an unfit-for-purpose content workflow that had evolved from historic print processes.
-By integrating DAM, PIM and other software in a digital-first software stack, the retailer achieved huge efficiencies in their content supply chain. read more >
+The brand, once famous for its mail-order catalog, struggled with an unsuitable content workflow stemming from historical print processes.
+By integrating DAM, PIM, and other software into a digital-first software stack, the retailer achieved significant efficiency in its content supply chain.

 Yamaha Motor Europa